1. DEMON DRINK

 We creaked on for a bit, until Hyatt noticed the tape recorder was going.
 'Is this on?
 I'd better be careful what I say.'
 The interview was going nowhere, so we got up to go, wishing the Johns good luck for the night.
 I think it was Hyatt who stopped us: 'Why don't you stay and have a drink?'
 This was my 'Wayne's World/We're not worthy' moment but instead of prostrating myself I went to the bar.
 Alistair had pocketed his tape, I'd reclaimed my tape recorder and the conversation flowed with the lager.
 The circle around the table grew ('Ah!
 A Mekons memorial beard!' cried Langford, welcoming a hairy late arrival to the table) but, thanks to a bit of creative expenses-claiming earlier in the day, I was able to do the 'drinks for everyone' thing.
 And, of course, got bought drinks back by everyone.
 This lasted for a convivial couple of hours before the band got up and made their way to the stage.

 Looking back, that time was probably a bit of a crossroads for them.
 Hyatt made a phone call from the bar and came back to announce 'I've just bought a house!'
 We drank to that.
 Brennan had just become a dad.
 Drinks all round!
 They were already performing the songs which formed the backbone of their final two abums.
 Perhaps after several years of hard touring the writing was on the wall.
 After all, there are only so many Leeds-London journeys you can do standing up in a car.
 But that's hindsight.
 As I sat my tape recorder on the mixing desk all I had on my slightly fuzzy mind, apart from all that lager, was the gig.
-And what a gig.

 The Johns would probably say it wasn't up to much, but, reviewing the tape 19 years and 22 days later I'm reminded about why those gigs were special.
 The music was great - edgy, exciting, unusual; rock, punk, art - all those things and none of them, really.
 And they were showmen, playful, bizarre and very funny.
 I doubt anyone before or since could match them for their surreal stage banter.
 Imagine, if you can, Langford, dressed as a bee and alone on stage, soliloquising about loneliness: 'Just me on me own.
 See, all you kids, when you've grown up and you're sitting all alone in your room, all alone and you think no one loves you and you think no one cares about you, there's always me on my own.
 And the way I train my magic meat it's Disneyland every day for you boys and girls.'